Although some of these are no longer available, I continue to paint more flowers, large and small.

 Not Ripe at Warm Lake

-painting the Warm Lake winery in Niagara County last August, I walked the
+After plein air painting the Warm Lake winery in Niagara County last August, I walked the vineyard.

 The subject of this oil is unripe Pinot Noir grapes.

-I started the painting for the taping of my 5th appearance on the TV series 'Music is Art Live'.
+I started this painting at the taping of my 5th appearance on the TV series 'Music is Art Live'. sold

 Buffalo Botanical Gardens has a new Florida Rain Forest.